NexPort-Solutions/iscorm/spec/IScorm_Run-Time_Environment.md

     + [LMSFinish](#lmsfinish)
     + [LMSCommit](#lmscommit)
 # Getting Started
+> **NOTE** Async methods are disabled by default in v1.0 and must be enabled via the `SetAsync` method on the API.

 An IScorm implementation of the SCORM 1.2 runtime should work fine with the vast majority of SCOs in the field today.
-The major difference is that the LMSCommit, LMS
+The major difference is that the LMSCommit, LMSInitialize and LMS Finish commands are all async when the SetAsync option is set to true
 # IScorm Additions

 ## Additional API Properties